Black Diamond (library): Reading rooms

 The reading rooms on level C to F all face the atrium which provides them with natural light.
 The reading rooms each consist of double-height rooms with a projecting mezzanine floor.

-The purposes of Reading Room West is to make it possible for users to study materials from the library’s collection which are restricted to the premises, and to make a large reference collection available for them.
+The Reading Room West (Danish: Læsesal Vest) is also known as the Research Reading Room.
+It is intended to make it possible for users to study materials from the library’s collection which are restricted to the premises, and to make a large reference collection available for them.
 There are 160 study seats in the reading room and it is possible to obtain a permanent seat for a specific amount of time on application.
 The reference collection comprises a total of 65,000 volumes distributed over two floors.
 The emphasis of the collection is on the humanities and theology but all the library's subject fields are covered.
 The room has a specially secured area where protected material may be studied.
-It is possible to apply for a permanent study seat for a prescribed period.
+The history of the reading room has its roots in the foundation of The Royal Library by King Frederik III and it has been relocated several times since then.

 The Reading Room East has 130 study seats and its primary purpose is to give access to a large number of newspapers and periodicals and, at the same time, to provide a large number of study seats for other purposes.
 The preceding three years of publications of 4,000—3200 foreign and 800 Danish—periodicals are kept alphabetically along the shelves.
 There are 70,000 microfilm spools of both Danish and foreign newspapers.
 It is not possible to study restricted materials in this reading room.
 The target group is students and others, who require knowledge on a high level.

 The two remaining reading rooms located in the Black Diamond are those of the Centre for Maps, Prints and Photographs and the Centre for Music and Theatre.